TJ-Cutajar/atam4j/README.md

             .build()
             .initialise();

     where `jerseyEnvironment` is an object of type `io.dropwizard.jersey.setup.JerseyEnvironment`

+    You can perform a one-off test run by using:

+            new Atam4j.Atam4jBuilder(jerseyEnvironment)
+                .runOnce()
+                .build()
+                .initialise();

 4. Run your app and observe the status of the acceptance tests reported by the `/tests` endpoint.